cometbft/cometbft/docs/references/config/config.toml.md

 | **Possible values** | `false` |
 |                     | `true`  |

 In seed mode, the node becomes an online address book.
-Any incoming connections can receive the gathered addresses but no other information (for example blocks or consensus data) is provided.
-The node simply disconnects after sending the addresses.
+Any incoming connections can receive a sample of the gathered addresses but no other information (for example blocks or consensus data) is provided.
+The node simply disconnects from the peer after sending the addresses.

+Nodes operating in seed mode should configured as [seeds](#p2pseeds) for other nodes in the network.

 The [`p2p.pex`](#p2ppex) option has to be set to `true` for the seed mode to work.

 ### p2p.private_peer_ids
 Comma separated list of peer IDs to keep private (will not be gossiped to other peers)